-No medication shall be given to students by school personnel, except for those authorized and trained to dispense medication.
+No medication shall be given to students by school personnel, with the exception of those authorized and trained to dispense medication.
 The parents of students needing medication during school hours must first give the medication to the Health Room Assistant, who will distribute and monitor the student's dosage.